 - Children born during your marriage.
 Any child born to your wife during your marriage is assumed to be your child and will receive a share of your estate.

 - Children conceived by assisted reproduction.
-If you are the husband or partner of the child’s birth mother and you clearly functioned or intended to function as the child’s other parent, the child will usually receive a share of your estate.
+If you are the husband or partner of the child’s birth mother and you clearly functioned as the child’s other parent within two years of the birth or intended to function as the child’s other parent, the child will usually receive a share of your estate.
+N.M.
+Stat.
+Ann. § 45-2-120.

 - Children born to gestational carrier.
-If you have a child that was born to a gestational carrier, that child will receive a share of your estate if your parent-child relationship was established by court order or you clearly functioned or intended to function as the child’s parent, as proved under New Mexico law.
+If you have a child that was born to a gestational carrier, that child will receive a share of your estate if your parent-child relationship was established by court order or you clearly functioned as the child’s parent within two years of the birth or intended to function as the child’s parent, as proved under New Mexico law.
+N.M.
+Stat.
+Ann. § 45-2-121.

 Will the State Get Your Property?